d7x: The next generation of d7II! [almost

-d7x is the name given to a new successor planned for d7II, our current generation PC technician productivity software.
-Currently this exists as the entirely new “d7x Platform” code, that to date has been developed separately from d7II (due to incompatibilities between the most basic code in which d7II functionality is built upon, and the newer designs required for the amazing innovations we have planned for the d7x product line!)
+d7x is the name given to the successor of d7II, our current generation PC technician productivity software, and is built on new “d7x Platform” code, that has been developed separately from d7II (due to incompatibilities between the most basic code in which d7II functionality is built upon, and the newer designs required for the amazing innovations we have planned for the d7x product line!)

 The d7x Platform code isn’t designed only for innovation, but also to provide a more flexible platform to be used for rapid development (and updating) of multiple application projects going forward (including our other existing technician oriented apps such as KillEmAll, dUninstaller, and dSupportSuite to name a few, as well as other new apps on the horizon.)

 Many suggestions from our tech subscribers have made the d7 and d7II line of products great from day one, so we’re always excited to receive your ideas for d7x!
 Contribute your ideas anytime by contacting us directly or via our official support portal where you will also find message forums capable of housing your discussions on feature requests and updates for all of our software!

 d7x “Alpha” was created in order to provide product updates to d7II subscribers until a unique d7x release is achieved, while simultaneously moving towards that goal.
 Therefore, you must have an active d7II subscription for any testing or usage.
 In fact, to have an active d7II subscription means you are a d7x subscriber, even if your billing plan doesn’t to change reflect the new name.